MichelDeudon/formations/content/fr/p/fact-checking-is-wrong/index.md

 Racism, sexism and social risks are mentioned in his 2018 report, as well as <i>"new methods of production and distribution of value"</i>.
 More broadly, the MP recommended the establishment of an AI ethics committee, responsible for organizing public debate and providing opinions and recommendations <i>"in complete independence"</i>.

-Yet, in 2023, Polytechnique's strategy is to disinform people.
+Yet, in 2023, Polytechnique alumnis' strategy is to disinform people.
 [This article](https://www.lajauneetlarouge.com/ia-de-confiance-enjeux-et-solutions-pour-un-traitement-ethique-des-donnees/) by Vincent LUCIANI (X05) explicitly highlights conflicts of interest (Consulting companies, Artefact, the AI Infrastructure Alliance, the MLOps Community, etc).
-Related articles by Alain (X79), Didier (X82), David (X97), Thierry (X84), Robert (X72), Gérard (X67), Paul... underline the lack of diversity at Polytechnique in artificial intelligence (all authors are white male, between 38 years and 80 years old).
+Related articles by Alain (X79), Didier (X82), David (X97), Thierry (X84), Robert (X72), Gérard (X67), Paul... underline a lack of diversity at Polytechnique (all authors are white male, between 38 and 80 years old).

 I remember, at the time when I studied at Polytechnique, <i>"leaders"</i> were invited to inspire us.
-Carlos Ghosn was invited a few months before ending in prison following the disclosure of a scam.
-The French billionaire Patrick Drahi gave his name to Polytechnique's center for entrepreneurship and innovation, today he's involved in a huge scam, the [DrahiLeaks](https://www.blast-info.fr/articles/2023/drahileaks-la-methode-de-patrick-drahi-pour-devenir-riche-P5NfCE1qRt6QgwnJRKpMtA).
-Polytechnique's management, responsible for a greenwashing culture and toxic environment, [needs to be rectified](https://www.ccomptes.fr/system/files/2020-02/20200225-12-TomeI-ecole-polytechnique.pdf) the Court of Auditors wrote in 2020.
-What has been done?
+Carlos Ghosn was invited a few months before ending in prison.
+The French billionaire Patrick Drahi gave his name to Polytechnique's center for entrepreneurship and innovation, today he's publicly known for the [DrahiLeaks](https://www.blast-info.fr/articles/2023/drahileaks-la-methode-de-patrick-drahi-pour-devenir-riche-P5NfCE1qRt6QgwnJRKpMtA).
+Polytechnique's management [needed to be rectified](https://www.ccomptes.fr/system/files/2020-02/20200225-12-TomeI-ecole-polytechnique.pdf) the Court of Auditors wrote in 2020.
+What has been done since?

-According to Villani in 2018, a priority in France should be to ensure that artificial intelligence benefits everyone, is associated with a strengthening of democracy and not the opposite ⚖️.

-Cathy O'Neil's book Weapons of Math Destruction (2016) shows that AI benefits very strong companies, leads to social regressions, errors, is used for advertising targeting for purposes that are not acceptable…

 Six months earlier, in another interview in Le Monde in September 2017, Villani mentions Putin, law and revolution, talks about World War III and Elon Musk's business model.
-French institutions like the CNRS are mentioned, which published in February 2023 an article on Climatosceptiscism and Twitter (owned by Elon Musk).
 The privatization of AI research is mentionned, Yann Le Cun, Macron… Google, Amazon, Facebook, Europe, governance problems.

 ## The deeptech bubble bursted